 The thunderous onset of COVID-19 last year forced the cancellation of many events, including music festivals.
 Fortunately, the worst of the pandemic now seems to be behind us.
 Monthly cases have been dropping and vaccination rates are gradually increasing.
 Of course, every state has its own laws and guidelines regarding masks and crowd sizes.
 However, music festivals are typically held at outdoor venues, where the risk of infection is inherently lower.
 Each festival also has its own types of ticket packages and special offers, as well as its list of allowed and prohibited items.

-With this in mind, here are the top 15 music festivals to look out for this year and their respective event organizers’ plans.
+With this in mind, here are the top 15 music festivals around the United States to look out for this year and next year and their respective event organizers’ plans.

 - Austin City Limits: October 1-3, 8-10, 2021